By Kathee Mierzejewski

 Cauliflower grows best in soil that is fertile and soft so it can hold enough moisture.
 When thinking about how to grow cauliflower, you should remember that it requires a rich soil and lots of nutrients.

-Make sure you use fertilizer frequently.
-Cauliflower likes a good magnesium level as well and will show symptoms of deficiency when the soil is allowed to become too acidic.
+Fertilize frequently; cauliflower likes a good magnesium level as well and will show symptoms of deficiency when the soil is allowed to become too acidic.

 When to Harvest Cauliflower